 Did your car break down or are you just sick of paying high maintenance costs?
-Either way, the easiest solution might be to sell your car.
+Either way, selling used cars in Belgium is a fairly easy solution.
 There are, however, things to consider if you want the sale to be a lucrative one.

 Sooner or later, every car owner will have to let go of his old friend.
 Selling a car in Belgium is easy – but only if you know where to go.
 For example, you can choose to sell your car privately, sell it to a car dealer or via an online buying site.
 Every option has it pros and cons, so in the end, it’s up to you.

 This article will shed light on the various choices you have as a car seller, and which possibility will give you the greatest benefits

 Sell a car at a dealership

 To sell a car fast and easily, you can choose to sell your car to a dealer.
 Most dealerships in Belgium buy used cars, but you should be aware that dealers often want to make as much profit as they can.
 Although a sale is guaranteed, the final price will probably be much lower than you had expected.

 It’s always a question of negotiation, but you shouldn’t expect a windfall.
 When selling a car to a dealer, there is also the possibility of a trade-in, in which you simply exchange your old used car for a new vehicle at an attractive price.
 Simply ask your dealer if you’re keen on this type of sale.